K9s4COPs

-In June 2010, K9s4COPs was founded by Kristi Schiller of Houston, Texas, to raise charitable funds to donate K9s to law enforcement agencies and school districts across the nation.
+K9s4COPs is the organization founded in June 2010 by Kristi Schiller of Houston, Texas, to raise charitable funds to donate K9s to law enforcement agencies and school districts across the nation.

 History

 On December 23, 2009, Schiller was at home in Houston watching the news when a story about Harris County Precinct 4 Deputy Constable Ted Dahlin and K9 Blek, a Czech-German shepherd came on.
 Blek had been killed in the line of duty after pursuing burglary suspects into a wooded area in north Houston.

 The deputy had responded to a late afternoon burglary call on December 22, 2009, and released Blek to track the suspects, unfortunately, they managed to kill Blek before being apprehended.
 Later that evening five suspects were arrested in connection with the burglary and death of the K9.

 Schiller proceeded to research K9 partnerships in law enforcement agencies and found, due to budget cuts, there was no money for additional K9s.
 In Houston, and surrounding Harris County, there were a number of trained K9 officers on patrol without K9s.
 "She saw a need after seeing a story on the news and jumped to our rescue," Sheriff Garcia said about Schiller.

 On March 25, 2011, K9s4COPs received its 501(c)(3) nonprofit, tax-exempt status after filing their certification of formation on June 22, 2010.

 K9s cost between $15,000–$45,000 per dog, and most agencies struggle when budgeting for the purchase of a K9.
 What most departments can budget for however, is the required care, training and transportation of a K9.

 K9s4COPs was founded to bridge this gap and ensure that K9 cost never keeps an Officer from having their K9 partner.